 Ideal Pairings With An Arturo Fuente Hemingway

-Personally, I quite enjoyed pairing the sweet flavour profile with a craft cider.
+Personally, I quite enjoyed pairing the sweet flavor profile with a craft cider.
 However, another option would be a mild espresso coffee or even possibly a latte.

 In terms of wine and spirits, you could happily pair the Hemingway with an aged yet mild Dominican rum.
 Alternatively, a bourbon or aromatic Highland Scotch would bring out the caramel and woodsy notes in both.

-Meanwhile, the cigar’s band is an attractive and ornate design that’s well-known by cigar enthusiasts.
+Yet, the cigar’s band is an attractive and ornate design that’s well-known among cigar enthusiasts.
 On the Short Story, it appeared quite large and bold with its rows of golden medallions.